LeoNatan/LNPopupUI/README.md

 ### Features

-* Supports iOS 26 glass design, while maintaining a system-apropriate look and feel on previous iOS versions
+* Supports iOS 27 & iOS 26 glass design, while maintaining an appropriate look and feel on previous iOS versions
+* Full support for iOS, iPadOS and Mac Catalyst (*Mac Catalyst* with *Optimize for Mac* or *Scaled to Match iPad*,  and *Designed for iPad*)
 * Available for iOS 14 and above, as an SPM package for SwiftUI
 * For UIKit, check out the [LNPopupController framework](https://github.com/LeoNatan/LNPopupController)